How to cancel Plusnet broadband

 Who to call and what to say

 The easiest way to leave Plusnet is by switching broadband provider.
 Your new provider will cancel your Plusnet service and move you onto your chosen package.
 The one exception arises when switching to Virgin Media.
-If you switch to Virgin Media, you will need to cancel Plusnet yourself.
+If you switch to Virgin Media, you will need to cancel Plusnet yourself by calling 0800 432 0200.
 Be sure to arrange a termination date with Plusnet that matches the activation date of your Virgin Media service.

 Those cancelling Plusnet without switching to a new provider need to make a phone call or write a letter.
-And remember, if you are not switching to another provider, you may incur that aforementioned termination fee.
-To cancel by phone, ensure you have your account details to hand and call: 0808 169 2448.
+If you are not switching to another provider, you may incur a termination fee – even if you are out of contract.
+To cancel by phone, ensure you have your account details to hand and call 0800 432 0200.

 Plusnet will want to keep you

-Plusnet would prefer to keep your business.
+Like any other provider, Plusnet would prefer to keep your business.
 Its website is quite upfront about the possibility of special offers for those intending to leave.
 Maybe it's the price which is bothering you?
-Or you want an upgrade to fibre broadband?
+Or you want an upgrade to full fibre broadband?
 If so you could get a better deal by agreeing to stay.

 Frequently asked questions